 Aquarium Crayfish can be fun to keep.
 They are active scavengers adept at picking through substrate as they search for food.
-The can sometimes be sold in stores as freshwater aquarium lobsters, and be further marketed referencing their shell color.
+They can sometimes be sold in stores as freshwater aquarium lobsters, and they can be further marketed referencing their shell color.
 But regardless of variations in shell color, the care requirements are basically the same.

 Some types of Aquarium Crayfish are:

 Hammers Cobalt Blue Lobster: Known for their rich blue colors, Hammers Cobalt Blue Lobsters are eye-catching and captivating.
 Their blue claws and long blue antennae really add accent color to an aquarium, especially against black gravel.

 Tangerine Lobster: A Tangerine Lobster is known for its bright reddish-orange shell and dark eyes.
 A Tangerine Lobster has nimble legs, powerful claws, and make great little scavengers.
 They offer hours of interesting behaviors to watch.

 Aquarium Crayfish Need A Tank With Size

 Maybe the best way to keep aquarium crayfish is to set up a one-of-a-kind species tank.
 When considering an aquarium crayfish species tank, start with a tank at least 20 gallons (long) in size.
 A 15 gallon tank is too small to keep even one crayfish.
 Crayfish need more space and water than that.

 Also consider the footprint of the tank.
 Aquarium crayfish need sufficient area on the tank bottom to move about.
-And finally keep in mind that these creatures needs an environment with plenty of places to explore, climb on, hide and call their own.
+Finally, keep in mind that these creatures needs an environment with plenty of places to explore, climb on, hide and call their own.